-At present, only legislation printed and published by the Parliamentary Counsel Office or the New Zealand Government is official.
+Until now, only printed legislation, published by the Parliamentary Counsel Office or the New Zealand Government, was official.

-Official legislation will be in PDF format and will display the New Zealand Coat of Arms on the first page.
+Official legislation is in PDF format and displays the New Zealand Coat of Arms on the first page.

 - every Act and Legislative Instrument enacted or made since 2008

 - every reprint (subsequent version) of those Acts and Legislative Instruments